Seven Ways to Take Advantage of Your 401(k) Plan and Additional Options

 Funds from your retirement plan and your Social Security benefits can provide a great deal or all of your needs, but there are other options you may want to consider.

 - Roth IRAs.
-This planning tool offers many of the benefits of traditional IRAs, but the extra benefit of distributions never being subject to income tax.
+This relatively new planning tool offers many of the benefits of traditional IRAs, but the extra benefit of distributions never being subject to income tax.
 As with traditional IRAs, there are eligibility rules to consider and it may be advisable to consult with a tax or retirement planning professional to get a complete understanding of the rules.

 - Other savings.
-IRAs offer tax benefits that make them ideal for accumulating funds, but saving and investing in a regular account still makes sense.
-Consider some form of automatic savings plan that moves funds from your checking account into a "special" account every month.
+IRAs offer tax benefits that make them ideal for accumulating funds but saving and investing in a regular account still makes sense.
+Consider some form of automatic savings plan that moves funds from your checking account into a “special” account every month.
 This forced discipline makes it easier to develop the savings habit.